FraunhoferIOSB/FROST-Server/docs/settings/logging.md

   The log level for the `liquibase` package.
 Default: INFO
 * **FROST_LL_org_jooq:** 2.0.0
   The log level for the `org.jooq` package.
 Default: INFO

+# Metrics

+FROST-Server uses prometheus to gather metrics.
+For the HTTP component, the metrics end point can be made available on the same port as the normal service, or on a separate port.

+## Environment variables

+* **metrics.useServlet:**
+  For the HTTP and All-In-One components, use a servlet to expose the metrics.
+  This makes `/FROST-Server/metrics` available, next to the other end-points.
+Default: `false`.
+* **metrics.useInternalHttpServer:**
+  Use a separate HTTP service, on its own port, to expose the metrics.
+  This makes a `/metrics` URL available on a configurable port.
+Default: `true`.
+* **metrics.endpointPort:**
+  The port to use for the separate HTTP service that exposes the metrics.
+Default: `9400`.